aws/amazon-freertos/tools/echo_server/readme.md

 1. logging
     1. Enable this option to output log all messages received to a file.
 1. secure-connection
     1. Enable this option to switch to using TLS for the echo server.
 Note you will have to complete the credential creation prerequisite.
+1. repeat-mode
+    1. Enable this option to switch to repeat mode.
+In repeat mode, the echo server will repeatly echo the same message sent by the client.
+1. repeat-interval-seconds
+    1. The repeat interval in seconds.
+When in repeat mode, the echo server will wait for this amount of time until the next echoing.
 1. server-port
     1. Specify which port to open a socket on.
 1. server-certificate-location